seanbreckenridge/reorder_editable/README.md

 Still - at least this tells me when it breaks, and fixes it for the next time python runs, so I don't have to worry about it/do it manually.

-The actual code that runs in my `HPI` configuration script, so I never have to think about this again:
+The actual hack that runs in my `HPI` configuration script, so I never have to think about this again:

 ```python
 def repo(name: str) -> str: